Cast: Joel Kinnaman, Gary Oldman, Michael Keaton, Abbie Cornish, Samuel L. Jackson

 Joel Kinnaman's portrayal of Robocop was nothing to write home about and too much emphasis was placed on Alex's wife and his son.
 The movie tried to tackle and delve into Alex's emotions too much, to the extent to which it became more and more like a sob story, whilst dumbing down on the action.

-The performances by most of the cast were under-par and underwhelming, to say the least.
+The performances by most of the cast were under-par and underwhelming, to say the least, and it was as if they were all phoning it in.
 Not one quotable or memorable line in it whatsoever.
 And I wouldn't even bother commenting on the script.

 What disappointed and upset fans of the original movie most of all, is that it totally disregards almost everything that made the 1987 Robocop so memorable, thoroughly watchable, as well as a hardcore R-rated action classic, in order to pander and cater towards families and children.
 It tries to put a moral and emotional spin, and yet also have it watered down with the melodrama.
 Big mistake.
 The action was also so bland, unexciting and was not eye-opening enough.